-You put money into an account that is then invested in stocks, bonds, money market accounts and more.
-You work with a company — like Fidelity Investments or Vanguard — to select the mix of investments.
+At a high-level, here’s how it works: You put money into an account that is then invested in stocks, bonds, money market accounts and more.
+Your employer will work with a company — like Fidelity Investments or Vanguard — to select the mix of investments.
 This amount of money grows over time, and typically provides a better return than a traditional savings account.
 Once you retire, you can begin to withdraw funds from the 401(k) to support yourself.

 Can you open your own 401(k) plan?

 As an individual you can’t open up a plan.
 401(k) plans are offered – or “sponsored” – by employers, unless you’re a small business owner, and in which that case you can open a solo 401(k).
 Employers will often match a certain percentage of the amount you put into the plan (also called your “elective deferral”).
 Let’s say you send 4% of your salary to your 401(k).
 It’s possible that your employer may contribute additional money to this retirement account.
 It could be 1%, 2%, 3% or more.
 However, employers aren’t required to make this contribution, so the amount will vary widely.
 People often refer to this as “free money!”